 3. Swiss cheese knife from Sknife

-Sknife is a Swiss company that I first learned about at Chef Alps 2017 in Zürich.
-These high-quality, knives are made with wood from trees grown in the Swiss canton of Graubünden, and they are designed to stay sharp for a long time.
-The company began producing knives about two years ago, and in September 2017, it celebrated the making its 10,000th knife.
+I first learned about the Swiss company, Sknife, at Chef Alps 2017 in Zürich.
+These high-quality, knives are made with wood from trees grown in the Swiss canton of Graubünden.
+The company designs these knifes with the intent of them lasting for a long time.
+In September 2017, it celebrated the making its 10,000th knife.
 Forged in Emmental, Sknife’s Swiss cheese knife is made with surgical steel and either local walnut or black-colored ash wood.

 Where to buy: Sknife